steadybit/event-kit/docs/event-api.md

 Each time a Steadybit event occurs that matches the `listenTo` and `restrictTo` configuration, Steadybit will send a request to the endpoint.
 The request will contain the event data.

+Please note that event data is not provided in real time.
+Outpost agents are polling the platform for new events within the configured registration interval (default: 5 seconds).
+The amount of returned events per registration interval is limited to 50, following events will be submitted within the next intervals.

 #### Example

 ```json